IvanVeloz/oup/README.md

 4. Create the project by typing `source oup.tcl`.
 This will execute the `oup.tcl` script.
     * At this point Quartus may complain about you not having Cyclone V support installed, and will ask you if you want to remove the current assignemts.
 Select "No".
 5. Open the project you just created by clicking File > Open Project.

+To use the included software, first download a RISCV toolchain for the NEORV32 processor, such as (this)[https://github.com/stnolting/riscv-gcc-prebuilt] and add it to your system's `PATH` variable (just follow the installation instructions in the link above).